Ezequiel92/alien_invasion/README.md

   pyinstaller --clean --workpath "binary/TEMP" --distpath "binary" alien_invasion.spec
   ```

-  pyinstaller is in the `requirements.txt` as a dependency and the `.spec` file is provided.
+  * pyinstaller is in the `requirements.txt` as a dependency and the `.spec` file is provided.
   * The executable will be saved in the folder `binary/alien_invasion`, along with all the necessary dependencies.
-* The `binary/TEMP` folder can be deleted and the executable should work in any system like the one you use to run `pyinstaller`.
+  * The `binary/TEMP` folder can be deleted.
+  * The executable now should work in any system like the one in which you run `pyinstaller`.

 ## ⚙️ Game assets